 "We need to ensure that what each government is doing is mutually reinforcing," said John Richardson, director of the Brussels Forum, an annual high-level meeting of American and European political, corporate, and intellectual leaders.
 That is the message that President Obama must send to Europe -- and soon.

-This article appears in the Jan.
-31, 2009, edition of National Journal.
+This article appears in the January 31, 2009, edition of National Journal Magazine.